Phantivia/Bipartite-Minimum-Vertex-Cover-Konigs-theorem/README.md

 # Bipartite Minimum Vertex Cover

 A Python implementation of finding the Minimum Vertex Cover of a Bipartite Graph with python & networkx using [Kőnig's theorem](https://en.wikipedia.org/wiki/K%C5%91nig%27s_theorem_(graph_theory) "Wiki Page").
-You can then calculate the Maximun Independent Set if needed.
+You can then calculate the Maximum Independent Set if needed.

 ## Usage Example